debakarr/BakaDigest/_posts/2019-13-05-coding-interview-warmup-1.md

 In the code ```not i % 3``` will return a boolean which then can be multipled with **Fizz**.
 Depending on whether the number is divisible by 3 or not we will get the output.
 Same goes for **Buzz**.
 If the number is divisible by both 3 and 5 then we are using string concatenation to get **FizzBuzz**.

 Empty string are considered False.
-That's why when we are using **or** in between to make sure if the number is not divisible by either 3 or 5 then use the string typecast version of the number.
+That's why we are using **or** in between to make sure if the number is not divisible by either 3 or 5 then use the string typecast version of the number.

 We have use string comprehension to do all this in one line.